RowSquared/survey.tm/README.md

 `parse_odk_titems()` or `parse_suso_titems()`) against the ‘Translation
 Database’ list returned by `get_tdb_data()`.

-Removes any text item in any sheet in the translation database object that no longer is part of the source questionnaire(s).
 Adds any new text item from source questionnaire(s) not yet found in the database.
+Text items in any sheet in the translation database object that no longer is part of the source questionnaire(s) does remain in the object but status is changed to `outdated`.

-List returned will be used for subsequent processes, including creating ‘Translated Questionnaires’ for uplöad to CAPI system as well as pushed to the ‘Translation Database’
+List returned will be used for subsequent processes, including creating ‘Translated Questionnaires’ for upload to CAPI system and/or pushed to the ‘Translation Database’

 </details>